Frank Dobson

-Frank Gordon Dobson (15 March 1940 – 11 November 2019) was a British politician who served as Member of Parliament (MP) for Holborn and St. Pancras from 1979 to 2015.
-A member of the Labour Party he served in the First Blair ministry as Secretary of State for Health from 1997 to 1999, and was the Labour Party nominee for Mayor of London in 2000, finishing third in the election behind Conservative Steven Norris and the winner, Labour-turned-Independent Ken Livingstone.
+Frank Gordon Dobson (15 March 1940 – 11 November 2019) was a British politician who served as the Member of Parliament (MP) for Holborn and St Pancras from 1979 to 2015 (Holborn and St Pancras South until 1983).
+A member of the Labour Party, he served in the First Blair ministry as Secretary of State for Health from 1997 to 1999, and was the Labour nominee for Mayor of London in 2000, finishing third behind Conservative Steven Norris and the winner, Labour-turned-Independent Ken Livingstone.
 Dobson stood down from his Parliament seat at the 2015 general election.

 Early life and career

 Dobson was born in 1940 in Dunnington, York, the son of Irene (née Shortland) and John William Dobson.
 His father, a railwayman, died when Dobson was sixteen years old.
 Dobson attended Dunnington County Church of England Primary School and the Archbishop Holgate Grammar School (now Archbishop Holgate's School), where he was supported after the death of his father by a grant from the county council.
 He then studied economics at the London School of Economics, gaining a BSc in 1962.
 He worked at the headquarters of the Central Electricity Generating Board from 1962 to 1970 and for the Electricity Council from 1970 to 1975.

 After contesting a seat on Camden London Borough Council in 1964, he was elected in 1971 and chosen virtually unopposed as Labour Group Leader, and therefore as leader of the council after the resignation of Millie Miller in 1973.
 Having a young family, Dobson stood down as leader and resigned from the council in 1975 in favour of a non-partisan job as assistant secretary of the office of the Local Government Ombudsman, which he held until 1979.